vippsas/vipps-ecom-api/vipps-ecom-api.md

 }
 ```

+Vipps responds with an URL.
 The URL depends on whether the `initiate` request was provided the `isApp` parameter:

-* For `true`, the URL is for an deeplink to the Vipps app.
+* `"isApp":false` (or not provided): The URL is for the Vipps "landing page", with `https://`.
-* For `false` or not provided, the URL is for the Vipps "landing page".
+* `"isApp": true`: The URL is for an deeplink, for app-switch to the Vipps app, with `vipps://`.

-Example: Response body for `"isApp":false`:
+Example: Response body for `"isApp":false`, to the landing page:

 ```json
 {